walchko/github-blog/source/blog/linux-raspbian/testing-branch/testing-branch.md

+---
-# Adding Testing to Apt
+title: Adding Testing to Apt
+---

 Sometimes you want access to new software.
 Adding testing to your repos allows you to get access to newer software.